Aliens (ALIENS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aliens Historical Price

-According to the latest data gathered on Aliens live price page, the current price of Aliens is 0.00001057USD.
-The circulating supply of Aliens(ALIENS) is 951.27M ALIENS , giving it a market capitalization of $10.05K.
+According to the latest data gathered on Aliens live price page, the current price of Aliens is 0USD.
+The circulating supply of Aliens(ALIENS) is 951.27M ALIENS , giving it a market capitalization of $9.60K.

 The Aliens Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ALIENS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.